mscheema02/applied-machine-learning/README.md

 ---

 ### Q5 — Cost-Sensitive Risk Classification (Default Prediction)
-This is the capstone pipeline and the most “real-world” part of the assignment: the evaluation target is **business cost**, not accuracy.
+“Real-world” part of the assignment: the evaluation target is **business cost**, not accuracy.

 #### Pipeline summary
 - **Feature engineering:** date parsing into `year/month/day`